Photos by Paul Baker, Stadium Journey

 Fans 5

 Providence received the equivalent of the New England hockey “Golden Ticket” when the incredibly popular Boston Bruins placed their top farm team here in 1992.
 Since then, the P-Bruins have ranked near the top of the American Hockey League attendance rankings in almost every one of their 32 seasons.
-During the 2023-24 season, the P-Bruins once again find themselves among the biggest draws in the AHL, averaging over 7,500 fans per game.
+During the 2024-25 season, the P-Bruins once again found themselves among the biggest draws in the AHL, averaging over 7,500 fans per game.

 Rhode Island is one of the most hockey-crazed parts of the country, with a rabid fanbase and strong youth programs in all parts of the state.
 This is reflected in the typical P-Bruins crowd, which is a mix of long-time diehards, casual fans, families, and groups.
 The AMP is full of noise and energy throughout the season.